Keep your digital life private

 Stickley on Security is a cybersecurity firm founded in 2007.
 One of their primary services is education and Abilene Teachers FCU employees use their courses to stay informed of threats and schemes being used by fraudsters and crooks.

-Stickley added a public-facing portal, SoS Advisor, a few years ago and ATFCU is pleased to offer it to our members.
+Stickley added a public-facing portal, SoS Advisor, several years ago and ATFCU is pleased to offer it to our members.
 We urge you to take advantage of this comprehensive resource.
 But not too much at once!
 The information can quickly become alarming.
 (Trust us.
 We know.)